 This post has kindly been supported by The Hatch Chile Store.
 All thoughts and opinions are my own.

-Last year I recieved an instant pot from a family member for my birthday and finally realized what I had been missing out on!
+Last year I received an instant pot from a family member for my birthday and finally realized what I had been missing out on!
 My favorite feature?
 Being able to brown meats or veggies with the sauté feature, then incorporate all that fond flavor by cooking the rest of the meal in the same pot in half the time.
 So I put this feature to use when creating this delicious recipe!

-What is Steak Picado?
+What is Steak Picada?

-Steak picado is excellent for soft tacos, burritos, over Mexican rice, or in a quesadilla with a side of beans and guac.
+Steak picada is excellent for soft tacos, burritos, over Mexican rice, or in a quesadilla with a side of beans and guac.
 Or serve it next to a couple of eggs your way for breakfast (with more refritos of course and some queso.)
 Hello YUMMY!

 What are Hatch Chile Peppers?

-Hatch Chile peppers are world famous for their delicious flavors, produced by the unique climate and soil composition that exists only in the Hatch valley of Southern New Mexico.
-These factors combine to grow exceptional tasting chile peppers with smoky, sweet and hot flavor notes.
+Hatch Chile peppers are world famous for their delicious flavors, produced by the unique climate and soil composition that exists only in the Hatch Valley of Southern New Mexico.
+These factors combine to grow exceptional-tasting chile peppers with smoky, sweet, and hot flavor notes.
 More people discover Hatch Chiles each year, and their popularity continues to grow.